Kong/kubernetes-ingress-controller/docs/deployment/gke.md

     Note: Ingress Controller is deployed as `NodePort` exposing ports internally into node's private network,
     you might edit the Service `kong-ingress-controller`
-    to use `ClusterIP` Type as following:
+    to use `ClusterIP` Type as follows:

     ```yaml